Chapter 2 (Legion): Plot

 David (Dan Stevens) is taken to Summerland, a facility belonging to Melanie (Jean Smart).
 The facility helps mutants in training and controlling their powers, as well as to protect them from Division 3, a government agency that hunts them down.

 David then begins a process known as "memory work", where he and the team enter his mind to relive his childhood memories, aided by Ptonomy Wallace (Jeremie Harris), a memory artist.
 The process involves David facing many challenges from his memories, including feeling haunted by a children's book his father read to him, The World's Angriest Boy in the World, in which the title character murders his mother.
 Ptonomy transfers him out of the memories, revealing that he can remember everything, even before he was born.
 Later, Syd (Rachel Keller) apologizes to David for the chaos in Clockworks and killing Lenny (Aubrey Plaza).

-David is then subjected to a MRI scan, with the supervision of Cary Loudermilk (Bill Irwin), a mutant who co-exists in one body with a woman named Kerry (Amber Midthunder).
+David is then subjected to an MRI scan, with the supervision of Cary Loudermilk (Bill Irwin), a mutant who co-exists in one body with a woman named Kerry (Amber Midthunder).
 The team delves more into David's memories, which include David and Lenny using drugs or a fragmented meeting with his psychiatrist, Dr. Henry Poole (Scott Lawrence).
-During the scan, David hears her sister Amy (Katie Aselton) calling for him.
+During the scan, David hears his sister Amy (Katie Aselton) calling for him.
 He realizes that this voice belongs to a present-day event, where Amy is looking for him at Clockworks.

 David tries to contact Amy, who appears to hear him as well.
 As she leaves, she is detained by Division 3 agents.
 While Cary leaves the room, David is haunted by the Devil with Yellow Eyes.
-In his panic, he accidentally teleports the MRI scan outside Summerland, destroying it.
+In his panic, he accidentally teleports the MRI scanner outside the room, destroying it.
 David prepares to leave Summerland and save Amy, only to be stopped by Syd.
 She convinces him to stay to control his powers, stating that Amy will be safe.
 Amy finds herself in an undisclosed location, when a Division 3 agent known as The Eye (Mackenzie Gray) enters, saying "shall we begin?"